-Writing down when you make trips to the bathroom for a few days can help you and your health care provider understand your symptoms better.
-A diary may help show you some things that make your symptoms worse.
+- Keep a bladder diary.
+Writing down when you make trips to the bathroom for a few days can help you understand your body better.
+This diary may show you things that make symptoms worse.
 For example, are your symptoms worse after eating or drinking a certain kind of food?
 Are they worse when you don’t drink enough liquids?

-Exercises to relax your bladder muscle
+- Exercises to relax your bladder muscle.